Mission: Impossible (1966 TV series): Innovations and influences

-The original version of Mission: Impossible held the record for having the most episodes (171) of any English-language espionage television series for over 35 years (about 10 more episodes than its nearest rival, the UK-produced The Avengers).
+The original version of Mission: Impossible held the record for having the most episodes (171) of any English-language espionage television series for over 35 years (about 10 more episodes than its nearest rival, the British-produced The Avengers).
 Its record was broken during the eighth season of 24 in 2010.

-Reruns of Mission: Impossible are still shown weekly on Me-TV affiliate TV stations.
-The original series' seven seasons are available on the Paramount+ paid streaming service and an its own dedicated "channel" on the Pluto TV free streaming service.
+Reruns of Mission: Impossible are still shown weekly on MeTV affiliate TV stations.
+The original series' seven seasons are available on the Paramount+ paid streaming service and on its own dedicated "channel" on the Pluto TV free streaming service.